 Banking practices spread vigorously across the nation after Demonetisation

-In today’s world, which is gripped by digitisation, India witnessed a sharp inclination toward banking and e-payments in November 2016.
-It was the effect of cash crunch after ban of INR 500 and INR 1000 currency notes (demonetisation) that more and more number of people started opting for bank accounts.
-This faith in bank accounts triggered the further faith in e-payments.
-Besides, government began pouring several perks and security measures for the ones opting for digital/e-payments.
-Eventually this all led to “banking the unbanked” and majority started shifting to digital methods of making transactions.
+In today’s world, which is gripped by digitization, India witnessed a sharp inclination toward banking and e-payments in November 2016.
+It was the effect of a cash crunch after the ban of INR 500 and INR 1000 currency notes (demonetization) that more and more people started opting for bank accounts.
+This faith in bank accounts triggered further faith in e-payments.
+Besides, the government began pouring several perks and security measures for the ones opting for digital/e-payments.
+Eventually, this all led to “banking the unbanked” and the majority started shifting to digital methods of making transactions.

-Although, it took time for the country to be in terms with the new technology of making payments via digital platforms.
+Although, it took time for the country to be in terms of the new technology of making payments via digital platforms.
 Gradually, there has been a steep rise in the number of people (rural and urban areas) shifting to online payments in the country, all thanks to the awareness and perks offered by govt.
-On the contrary, advancing of technology at such a rapid rate do make digital methods of payment more vulnerable to fraud simultaneously for which there are fraud prevention practices.
+On the contrary, advancing technology at such a rapid rate does make digital methods of payment more vulnerable to fraud simultaneously for which there are fraud prevention practices.

 Fraud Prevention Practices are taking a Toll on Fraud Schemes

-- Behavioural Analytics helps to monitor navigation techniques and other aspects of a user’s online behaviour.
+- Behavioral Analytics helps to monitor navigation techniques and other aspects of a user’s online behavior.
 With this technology, it becomes convenient to understand any such activity, which indicates fraud or suspicion.

-- Knowledge-based Authentication implies a series of questions with answer to each typed and saved by the user.
-In case any of the answers typed is incorrect, it immediately takes the individual attempting an access to the payment out of the platform.
+- Knowledge-based Authentication implies a series of questions with answers to each typed and saved by the user.
+In case any of the answers typed is incorrect, it immediately takes the individual attempting access to the payment out of the platform.

-- Password tokens are the OTPs (One time only passwords), which give the user a one-time password on their device which expires as soon as allowed time-limit of using it is crossed.
+- Password tokens are the OTPs (Time only passwords), which give the user a one-time password on their device which expires as soon as the allowed time-limit of using it is crossed.

-- Automated Analysis tools are fraud analysis tools, which identify the fraud attempts in a timely manner.
-Solution providers tend to provide real-time transaction screening, third-party screening and compliance solutions.
+- Automated Analysis tools are fraud analysis tools, which identify fraud attempts on time.
+Solution providers tend to provide real-time transaction screening, third-party screening, and compliance solutions.

-- Internal Audit function is required to keep a regular check.
-A regular internal audit helps to remain one-step ahead of the fraudsters and conclusively, to combat maximum fraud.
+- The internal audit function is required to keep a regular check.
+A regular internal audit helps to remain one step ahead of the fraudsters and conclusively, to combat maximum fraud.

-Besides, it is imperative to provide enough education from the bank’s as well as service provider’s end with regard to fraud prevention measures.
+Besides, it is imperative to provide enough education from the banks as well as the service provider’s end about fraud prevention measures.
 Online banking is beneficial for customers/merchants for the convenience and banks for lower costs.
-As the fraud affects a business’ customer relationship quality and customer loyalty, an effective set of preventive measures are a must.
-Since technology is rapidly bringing innovative online payments’ methods, frauds are also evidently on the rise.
+As fraud affects a business’s customer relationship quality and customer loyalty, an effective set of preventive measures are a must.
+Since technology is rapidly bringing innovative online payment methods, frauds are also evidently on the rise.
 Although, the good news is that there are fraud-combating effective technologies to adopt.

 Growing Banking practices

-Above pie chart shows that, 51% of Indians use online banking channels, whereas 26% of Indian customers prefer to access services via their bank’s website and the same number would prefer to use a mobile app rather than talk to a human agent.
+The above pie chart shows that 51% of Indians use online banking channels, whereas 26% of Indian customers prefer to access services via their bank’s website and the same number would prefer to use a mobile app rather than talk to a human agent.

 Source: Economic Times

-This information reveals that despite the banking fraud rearing its ugly head every now and then, the preventive measures and fraud-combating ways/technologies are impactful.
-The impact/effect of which is quite evident in the data above that shows growing number of online banking practices amongst masses.
+This information reveals that despite the banking fraud rearing its ugly head now and then, the preventive measures and fraud-combating ways/technologies are impactful.
+The impact/effect of which is quite evident in the data above that shows a growing number of online banking practices amongst the masses.

 Some useful tips

-Overall, as the banking sector has shifted drastically toward being digital, it is of utmost importance that masses take preventive measures in order to keep net banking/digital frauds at bay.
-Besides, one must also be sure to be mindful of any suspicious activity, query or misguidance.
-Immediate action in case of such scenarios will help one keep reaping the benefits that online banking/digital payments has to offer in today’s fast paced digital ecosystem.
+Overall, as the banking sector has shifted drastically toward being digital, it is of utmost importance that the masses take preventive measures to keep net banking/digital frauds at bay.
+Besides, one must also be sure to be mindful of any suspicious activity, query, or misguidance.
+Immediate action in case of such scenarios will help one keep reaping the benefits that online banking/digital payments have to offer in today’s fast-paced digital ecosystem.